 Also read: China’s Bleeding Stock Market

-Interestingly, on this day of market failure, Chinese investors found themselves frozen out of 72% of the global market.
+Interestingly, on this day of market failure, Chinese investors found themselves frozen out of 72 percent of the global market.
 This means that U.S. and U.K. markets were clearly affected by a series of waves of financial chaos.
-This madness in wall street was also followed by a technical glitch, that had stopped all of United Airlines flights around the U.S. for two hours.
+This madness throughout Wall Street was also followed by a technical glitch, that had stopped all of United Airlines flights around the U.S. for two hours.
 The Wall Street Journal’s Web site also stopped working after the NYSE halted trading.
 Bitcoin exchanges remained constant and fluid.

 One idea humans transpired are Mesh Networks.
-Set ups like these have infinite possibilities.
-With very little equipment third world countries have built cost effective Wi-Fi transmitting networks.
-Far less than deployment of telecom services.
+Setups like these have infinite possibilities.
+With very little equipment third world countries have built cost-effective Wi-Fi transmitting networks.
+Far less than the deployment of telecom services.
 Mesh networks much like nodes in the Bitcoin blockchain can offer powerful transmissions within a range of 16-24 KM.
 This maximizes cost or finding [which can be scavenged items] when constructed because it needs fewer nodes.
 Each node-to-node hops beyond forests and mountain terrains.
 Throughout these obstacles mesh networks can be made with simple wiring and easily attainable metal objects, making transmissions seamless in a “ No Grid” situation.

 One fact is that massive amounts of Data can also be stored on the Bitcoin blockchain.
 If I can store over 1,000 ebooks and PDFs on a few megabytes, imagine the possibilities the blockchain can handle.
 World maps, engineering drawings, architecture, how-to-build combustible engines, solar techniques, agricultural methods, literally anything you can think of to survive.
 Information like this will be highly effective kept on the longest worldwide ledger known to man.